National Board of Examinations (NBE) has announced the exam date of NEET PG 2021 (National Eligibility cum Entrance Test

 1- Indian citizens or Overseas Indian Citizens who have attained their Primary Medical Qualifications from Colleges of Medicine outside India should have cleared the Foreign Medical Graduate Examination (Screening Test) which is conducted by the National Board of Examinations.

-2- Further, they should register themselves with MCI/SMC and should have completed their internship on or before March 31, 2020.
+2- Further, they should register themselves with MCI/SMC and should have completed their internship.
 For all the Foreign Medical Graduates, NBE will issue the Foreign Medical Graduate Examination (FMGE) Pass Certificate, which all the candidates should carry on the day of examination.

 3- Dates indicated by candidates in the NEET PG application form about the 12 month-Compulsory Rotating Resident Internship shall be considered to be in the concluding stage.
 Moreover, at the time of admission in allotted Medical College/Institute, all these candidates need to submit the original Compulsory Rotating Resident Internship completion certificate.